WebexCommunity/webex-node-bot-framework/docs/overview.md

 * `trigger` : The object that describes the details around what triggered the `phrase`.
 * `commands` : The commands that are ran when the `phrase` is heard.
+* `help text` : Optional help text can be supplied after the function.
+This enables the `framework.showHelp()` method to automatically generate help messages for the bot.
+* `priority` : Optional priority can be supplied after the function (or help text) to specify which function should be called when multiple phrases match.
+The hears() method(s) with the lowest priorities are called if priorities are set.

 ## Authentication
 The token used to authenticate the Framework with the Webex API is passed as part of the